Stop Dieting: Introduction to Food Rule Bending

 Ditch The Diet Mentality and Enjoy All Foods

-If you have ever thought about dieting or been on a diet this article is for you to encourage you to stop dieting.
+If you have ever thought about dieting or been on a diet, this article is to encourage you to stop dieting.
 There is a way to stop dieting and achieve your personal best weight still eating foods you love.

 Improving your overall relationship with food and your body is one of the most important aspects of what our Calgary dietitian team works on with our clients struggling with health issues, weight loss concerns or eating disorders.

 Watch this previous Global TV News segment on how to stop dieting and bend food rules:

 Why do food rules develop?

 While food rules can develop through a broad range of personal experiences, cultural influence, family upbringing and environmental triggers, one of the other ways to think about why food rules develop is to understand your brain.

 The human brain can be divided into two broad hemispheres that carry out very different functions.

 The best words to describe the LEFT BRAIN are:

 - Analytical, strategic, familiarity, patterns